CarloLucibello/Tsunami.jl/docs/src/guides.md

 trainer = Trainer(devices = [1])
 ```

-Devices are indexed starting from 1, as in the `MLDataDevices.get_device` method used by Flux.
+Devices are indexed starting from 1, as in the `MLDataDevices.gpu_device` method used by Flux.

 ## Selecting an automatic differentiation engine